 Highlights

-- Durable aluminized steel construction
+- Rust-resistant zinc-coated galvanized steel construction

 Specifications

-- Material: Aluminized steel with wooden handle
+- Material: Galvanized (zinc-coated) steel

-- Compatibility: Works with all charcoal types
+- Compatibility: All charcoal types and most grills/fire pits

 Customer Reviews